evkx/evkx.github.io/content/models/mg/cyberster/Cyberster_AWD_Long_Range/_index.md

 ### Seats

-#### First row seats
+#### First Row Seats

 The MG Cyberster AWD Long Range offers a single type of front seat.

-The following functionalities are available on the **standard** seat.
+The following functionalities are available on the **standard** seat:

-- electric adjustment
+- Electric adjustment

-You can choose from 2 different materials/colors for this seat type.
+You can choose from 2 different materials/colors for this seat type:

 - Black [leatherette upholstering](../../../../technology/seats/materials/#leatherette)
 - Red [Alcantara/leatherette upholstering](../../../../technology/seats/materials/#alcantara)

 {{< sitefiguresized thumb="models/mg/cyberster/cyberster_awd_long_range/frontseats_1_st.jpg" title="MG Cyberster AWD Long Range" width="3000" height="2000"  >}}

-## Climate system
+## Climate System

-There is one climate system available.
+There is one climate system available:

 - **1-zone climate system:** Supports only controlling one shared zone for the whole car.

 This model has not a [heat pump](../../../../technology/hvac/#heat-pump).
 This can increase consumption in cold weather compared to models with a heat pump.

-## Comfort features
+## Comfort Features

 The MG Cyberster AWD Long Range includes several features to enhance comfort and convenience:

-- **Keyless go:** Enables starting the car without using the key.
+- **Keyless Go:** Enables starting the car without using the key.
-- **Wireless phone charging**
+- **Wireless Phone Charging**

 {{<evkxdisplayaddarticle />}}

-## User interface and control
+## User Interface and Control

 On top of the dashboard is a shared frame with three screens, and in the center console, there is a fourth [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).